-- On 24 August 1776, Józef Hoene-Wroński was born in Wolsztyn.
-Hoene-Wrońsk was a Polish Messianist philosopher, mathematician, physicist and inventor.
-He was engaged in mathematical analysis, especially the development of functions into a power series and differential equations.
+- August 24, 1776 - Józef Hoene-Wroński was born in Wolsztyn.
+Hoene-Wrońsk was a Polish Messianist philosopher, mathematician, physicist, and inventor.
+He was engaged in mathematical analysis, especially developing functions into a power series and differential equations.
 His most important achievements include the development of the eponymously named functional determinant of equations, the Wrońskian.

 - August 23, 1939 - Nazi Germany and the Soviet Union signed a non-aggression treaty, the Molotov–Ribbentrop Pact.
-In the pact’s Secret Protocol, the Baltic states, Finland, Romania, and Poland were divided between the two nations.
-As a result of this mutual agreement between the two totalitarian regimes, World War II broke out a week later on 1 September 1939.
+The pact’s Secret Protocol divided the Baltic states, Finland, Romania, and Poland between the two totalitarian regimes.
+As a result of this mutual agreement, World War II broke out a week later, on 1 September 1939.

 - August 22, 1584 - Jan Kochanowski died in Lublin.
 He was a Polish Renaissance poet who established the poetic patterns that would become integral to Poland’s literary language.
 He is commonly regarded as the greatest Polish poet before Adam Mickiewicz.

 - August 21, 1944 - Maciej Kalenkiewicz was killed by the NKVD in Surkonty.
 Kalenkiewicz was a soldier of Henryk Dobrzański’s military unit, officer of the Home Army loyal to the Polish Government in Exile, and member of Cichociemni (elite special-operations paratroopers).